 All text messaging requires TCPA compliance.
 If you’re considering, or currently using text messaging for recruiting, here are a couple of things you need to know.

 First off, like any legal info, this information is broad based, and not considered legal advice.
-Please contact a TCPA attorney, if you have questions. (consider Copilevitz & Canter.
-They know the TCPA.)
+Please contact a TCPA attorney, or read Text Recruiting Compliance – Federal Law and the TCPA from Kellie Mitchell Bubeck, Copilevitz & Canter.
+They know the TCPA.

 Second, a lot of recruiters think that “employment” and “recruiting” messages sent via sms / text messaging are not considered “telemarketing” or “advertising” under TCPA, and are therefore exempt, see case law below.